 These cute little palm sized versions are the full pecan pie flavor packed into a 3-bite package.
 The crust acts like a built-in plate and there is no fork required, making them ideal for a cocktail party or holiday open house.
 There is no special equipment required, unless you count a standard muffin tin and a food processor as special equipment, but I’m assuming you probably have both of those by now, so you should be all set.

-All you have to do to create these pies is make a batch of my favorite gluten free and grain free pie crust with a little bit of granulated monk fruit sweetener (like Norbu) or granulated stevia (like Natvia) to sweetened it up, and press it into a well-greased cupcake tin.
+All you have to do to create these pies is make a batch of my favorite gluten free and grain free pie crust with a little bit of granulated monk fruit sweetener (I like Norbu brand, which you can get on Amazon) or granulated stevia (like Natvia) to sweetened it up, and press it into a well-greased cupcake tin.
 While the mini crusts are pre-baking, you make the filling by throwing all of the ingredients into your food processor.
 It couldn’t be easier.

 Then you fill the crusts, top it with a pecan half, bake and you’re done!